HiroshiKERA/calt-codebase/docs/README.md

 # CALT codebase

-The CALT codebase provides a template for generating arithmetic and symbolic computation instances and training Transformer models using the [CALT library](https://github.com/HiroshiKERA/calt).
+The CALT codebase provides a template for generating arithmetic and symbolic computation instances and training Transformer models using the [CALT (Computer ALgebra with Transformer) library](https://github.com/HiroshiKERA/calt).

 While CALT can be installed via `pip`, the following is the simplest setup your experiment with all dependencies: